 Academic Year (student

-• 2021-22

-cohort covered by 2021-22
+cohort covered by 2022-23

+2022-23

-specification) 1902
+specification) 1002

 Module Code 1802

 Module Title Medical Anthropology and Public Health

 Module Organiser(s) Simon Cohn, Justin Dixon

 Faculty Public Health & Policy

 FHEQ Level Level 7

 Credit Value CATS: 15

 ECTS: 7.5

 HECoS Code 100437

 Term of Delivery Term 2

-Mode of Delivery For 2021-22 it is intended that this module will delivered
+Mode of Delivery For 2022-23 this module will be delivered by predominantly

-through a combination of online and face-to-face teaching.
+face-to-face teaching modes.

+Where specific teaching methods (lectures, seminars, discussion

+groups) are noted in this module specification these will be

+delivered by predominantly face-to-face sessions.
+There will be a

-Teaching will comprise a combination of live and interactive
+combination of live and interactive activities (synchronous

-activities (synchronous learning) as well as recorded or self-
+learning) as well as recorded or self-directed study

-directed study (asynchronous learning).
+(asynchronous learning).

 Mode of Study Full-time

 Language of Study English

 Pre-Requisites None

 Accreditation by None

 Professional Statutory and

 Regulatory Body

 Module Cap (Indicative 40-60

 number of students)

 Target Audience Any MSc student regardless of specialisation and previous

 training.

 Module Description This module offers an introduction to the concepts, perspectives,

-Woddie Beschiption theories and methods of medical anthropology and how these
+theories and methods of medical anthropology and how these

 can be applied to contemporary public and global health

-can be applied to contemporary public and global health concerns.
+concerns.
 The module will equip students with an understanding

 of how medical anthropology can both complement other forms

 of other health research and offer critical commentary of it.

 Duration 5 weeks at 2.5 days per week

-D1

-Timetabling slot
+Timetabling slot D1

+······ 3101

-Last Revised (e.g. year September 2021
+Last Revised (e.g. year September 2021 changes approved)

-changes approved)

-Programme(s) Status This module is linked to the following programme(s) MSc Public Health for Development Recommended MSc One Health: Ecosystems, Humans and Animals Compulsory MSc Control of Infectious Diseases Recommended MSc Health Policy, Planning & Finance Recommended MSc Public Health Recommended MSc Public Health (Environment & Health) Recommended MSc Public Health (Health Promotion) Recommended MSc Public Health (Health Services Research) Recommended
+Programme(s) Status This module is linked to the following programme(s) MSc Public Health for Development Recommended MSc One Health: Ecosystems, Humans and Animals Compulsory MSc Control of Infectious Diseases Recommended MSc Health Policy, Planning & Finance Recommended ASc Public Health Recommended MSc Public Health (Environment & Health) Recommended MSc Public Health (Health Promotion) Recommended MSc Public Health (Health Services Research) Recommended